Caraveo/Aske/README.md

 	- Create a new project directory named project-name.
 	- Set up a Python virtual environment inside the directory.
 	- Generate essential project files (e.g., requirements.txt, .env, and a starter app.py).
-	- Initialize a Git repository for version control.
+	- Provide a starting point for your project with a basic Python application.

 ## Future Framework Support